 Carménère has many similarities in taste to Merlot.

 Find Your Wine on The Edge of the West

 This map lays out tons of great wines awaiting your discovery in one of the largest wine making areas on earth.Buy Map

 - $17 for a well-made example of Carménère

 - $38 for an outstanding example of Carménère

 Food Pairing with Carménère

 Carménère makes an excellent everyday food pairing wine for several reasons.
-For one, its natural higher acidity make so it’s never lost when paired next to foods with higher acidity sauces (Cuban-style roast pork Lechon Asado anyone?).
+For one, the naturally high acidity makes for excellent pairing next to foods with higher acidity sauces (Cuban-style roast pork Lechon Asado anyone?).
 Another keen benefit is Carménère’s herbaceous peppercorn-like flavor that often embellishes roasted meats (from chicken to beef).
-Finally, the lower tannin in Carménère make it a friendly option for lighter, less fatty dishes.
+Finally, the lower tannin in Carménère makes it a friendly option for lighter, less fatty dishes.
 In short, this is one to keep around for just about everything.
-Still, make note of the keen matches to try with Carménère below:
+Still, make a note of the keen matches to try with Carménère below:

 - Chicken Mole, Carne Asada, Cuban-style Roast Pork, Roast Dark Meat Turkey, Beef Brisket, Beef Stew, Filet Mignon, Lamb w/ Mint, Lamb Stew